 We ultimately left that church.
-But several years later we learned they suffered an ugly divorce, both admitting to multiple affairs.
-They lost their family and, of course, their ministry.
+We later learned they suffered an ugly divorce, both admitting to multiple affairs.
+They lost their family and their ministry.
 To this day, it grieves me to think about it.

 Conversely, I noticed that Sam Moore, my predecessor at Thomas Nelson, always spoke highly of his wife.
 He would often say, “I hate to leave her in the morning, and I can’t wait to see her in the evening.”
-They have been married nearly sixty years now.
 Last time Gail and I were with them, they were holding hands.
 It was obvious they were still in love.

 In reflecting on these two experiences, I am convinced that praising your spouse in public is one of the most important investments you can make—in your family and in your leadership.

 This is important for at least five reasons:

 1. You get more of what you affirm

 Have you ever noticed that when someone praises you, you want to repeat the behavior that caused it?
 This is just human nature.
 It can be a form of manipulation if it isn’t genuine.
 But it can be a powerful way to motivate others when it’s authentic.